-Thanks to a $36.5 million funding boost for local recycling facilities, Victorians will see more recycled content used in every day items and infrastructure.
+Thanks to a $36.5 million funding boost for local recycling facilities, Victorians will see more recycled materials used in every day items and infrastructure.

 An extra 137,000 tonnes of Victoria’s plastic, glass and tyre waste will be transformed into new products every year thanks to a $36.5 million funding boost for local recycling facilities.

 Thirteen funded projects to build or upgrade our state’s recycling infrastructure will create more than 200 jobs, reduce the amount of material going to landfill, and support the creation of innovative new products from recycled materials.